Projects per year

 Research Interests

-I have an interest in investigating social and institutional reactions to behaviour deemed to be criminal or harmful within a transnational and international context.
-Recently I have resumed studying state policies on migration focusing on the use of detention through an abolitionist perspective.
+I have an interest in investigating social and institutional reactions to behaviour deemed to be criminal or harmful, especially within a transnational and international context.
+Recently I have resumed studying state policies on migration focusing specifically on detention in Europe in the aftermath of COVID-19, and the early No border movement in Italy in the 90s and early 2000.

 Key Words

-Key-Concepts of crime, harm, security, technology, border, risk, war are among the ones I could supervise research on.
+Key-Concepts of crime, harm, security, technology, border, risk, war/conflict are among the ones I could supervise research on.

 Supervision